rust-lang/rust/README.md

 This is how the documentation and examples assume you are running `x.py`.

 Systems such as Ubuntu 20.04 LTS do not create the necessary `python` command by default when Python is installed that allows `x.py` to be run directly.
-In that case, you can either create a symlink for `python` (Ubuntu provides the `python-is-python3` package for this) or run `x.py` using Python itself:
+In that case, you can either create a symlink for `python` (Ubuntu provides the `python-is-python3` package for this), or run `x.py` using Python itself:

 ```sh
 # Python 3